gsan211/marchantia_popgen/README.md

 ## regression
 Scripts and file inputs for running regression of various genomic featurs and diversity/diverence

+## LD
+Scripts to explore LD decay in genome

 ## IBD
 Scripts to run hmmIBD and recreate output for analyses of IBD segments